Eroica-cpp/uwhpsc/notes/git.rst

         $ export MYHPSC=`pwd`

-   See the discussion above in section :ref:`classhg` for what this does.
+   See the discussion above in section :ref:`classgit` for what this does.
 You will also probably want to add a line to your *.bashrc* file to define *MYHPSC* similar to the line added for *UWHPSC*.